 Protecting Against ESD

-In the controlled environment of electronic assembly, an ESD-safe work station is grounded to direct current away from sensitive components.
-The bench is grounded, the technician wears a grounding strap, and the printed circuit board is designed with a ground plane (which serves as a return path for current from the components on the board) as a feature of the circuitry.
+In the controlled environment of electronic assembly, an ESD-safe work station is grounded to steer current away from sensitive components.
+The bench is grounded, the technician wears a grounding strap, and the printed circuit board is designed with a ground plane, which serves as a return path for current from the components on the board, as a feature of the circuitry.

-Electrostatic dissipative or anti-static tools and supplies can also be used to further protect electronic components during production or repair.
+Another great tactic is to use electrostatic dissipative or anti-static tools and supplies to further protect electronic components during production or repair.

-Puritan offers a line of ESD applicators that includes seven different styles with ESD-safe plastic shafts.
+These tools include ESD applicators.
+Puritan's line of applicators features seven different styles with ESD-safe plastic shafts.
 The polymer of these shafts is formulated with a thermoplastic compound of polypropylene blended with chemically coupled glass fibers to reduce static.

-Puritan’s anti-static swabs have shafts that incorporate carbon, making five styles that are inherently “static-free.”
+Anti-static swabs also help reduce risk.
+Puritan products have shafts that incorporate carbon, making five styles that are inherently “static-free.”
 In these, carbon reduces or eliminates buildup of static electricity.

-Guarding critical instruments against ESD as much as possible is crucial.
+It's crucial to guard critical instruments against ESD as much as possible.
 Protect your process and product through training, conscientious ESD-safe planning, and the right selection of tools for the job.